Murli0399/Java_Interview_Question/README.md

 - 83 .
 Will finally be executed in the program below?
 - 84 .
 Is try without a catch allowed?
 - 85 .
 Is try without a catch and finally allowed?
 - 86 .
-Can you explain the hierarchy of exception-handling classes?
+Can you explain the hierarchy of exception handling classes?
 - 87 .
 What is the difference between an error and an exception?
 - 88 .
 What is the difference between checked exceptions and unchecked exceptions?
 - 89 .
 How do you throw an exception from a method?